 Sitting all day is never good on your ankles.
-Immobility decreases dexterity, flexibility and strength in your ankles, which increases your chances of an injury.
+Immobility decreases dexterity, flexibility, and strength in your ankles, which increases your chances of an injury.

 Ankles are very important, as they allow you to walk, run, jump, basically perform any other lower limb movement.
-But they also offer stability to help you balance on your feet for longer periods of time.
+But they also offer stability to help you balance on your feet for long periods of time.

 To keep them strong while you spend most of the day sat at your desk, do the following exercises.

 With your right heel on the ground, write the alphabet with your big toe.
 Repeat on your left feet.
 You may follow this exercise up with the variations below.

 Variation 1: Cross your right leg over your left and write the ABC’s.
 Repeat on the other side.

 Variation 2: Extend your right leg until straight in the air, then write the ABC’s.
 Bring your right floor back down, then repeat on the left leg.